-For this Tableau rank calculation, we are going to use the Employee table present the SQL Server.
-I suggest you to refer Connecting to SQL Server and rank articles to understand the configurations.
+For this Tableau rank calculation, we are going to use the Employee table present in the SQL Server.
+I suggest you refer to Connecting to SQL Server and rank articles to understand the configurations.
 The following screenshot will show you the data inside the Tableau Table, and as you can see, it has 14 records:

 Tableau Rank Calculation Advanced